-A weak entity set is that entity set that does not have any primary key that can uniquely identify each record of a table.
+A weak entity set is an entity set that does not have any primary key that can uniquely identify each record of a table.
 It needs the help of another strong entity set called its identifying set.

 Q23.
-Give the difference between schema and instance?
+Give the difference between schema and instance.

-A schema gives the logical structure of the table, that is, what attributes it has, what are the domains of the attributes, what is the primary key and foreign key in a table.
+A schema gives the logical structure of the table, that is, what attributes it has, what are the domains of the attributes, and what is the primary key and foreign key in a table.
 An instance is the real content of the database at a particular point in time.
 Instances are regularly changed/updated, whereas schemas are rarely changed.

 Q24.
 What is data abstraction?